Aboriginal deaths in custody: Disproportionate rates of imprisonment

 Aboriginal and Torres Strait Islander people made up approximately 3.3% of the Australian population (798,365) in the 2016 Australian census.
 As of June 2018, Indigenous Australians aged 18 years and over were approximately 2% of the total adult population, while Indigenous prisoners accounted for 28% of the adult prison population, meaning that Indigenous adults are 15 times more likely to be imprisoned than non-Indigenous adults.

 The rate of imprisonment of Indigenous Australians almost doubled between 1991 and 2018.

 Indigenous youth are 26 times more likely to be placed in detention.
 According to the Australian Institute of Health and Welfare, in the June quarter of 2019 there was an average of 949 young people in detention per night: 90% of these were male, and 63% not yet sentenced.
 Indigenous youths made up 53% of the number.
 In the four years preceding June 2019, there were no clear trends shown in any of the statistical measures.

 The Attorney-General for Australia commissioned the Australian Law Reform Commission (ALRC) in October 2016 to examine the factors leading to the disproportionate numbers of Indigenous peoples in Australian prisons, and to look at ways of reforming legislation which might ameliorate this "national tragedy".
 The result of this in-depth enquiry was a report titled Pathways to Justice – Inquiry into the Incarceration Rate of Aboriginal and Torres Strait Islander Peoples, which was received by the Attorney-General in December 2017 and tabled in Parliament on 28 March 2018.
-The report made 13 recommendations, covering many aspects of the legal framework and police and justice procedures, including that fine default should not result in imprisonment.
+The report made 13 recommendations, covering many aspects of the legal framework and police and justice procedures, including that non-payment of fines should not result in imprisonment.